Home / Articles / Buy US stocks

 1) Trading fees.
 Charged when you buy and sell, usually as a percentage of the trade value; the exact rate depends on your account tier, whether you pay with BNB, and the current promotion (checked as of 2026-07 — for the real rate, go by whatever Binance's official fee schedule currently shows).
 Signing up with a referral code gets you a fee discount* (per Binance's current promotion), but that discount applies to this trading-fee piece — don't read it as "everything is on sale."

 2) Spread and liquidity cost.
-There's a gap between the buy and sell price of a tokenized stock, and the liquidity isn't as deep as the native US market.
-On thinly traded tickers or quiet sessions the spread can be more noticeable; it doesn't show up as a "fee," but it's a real cost to you.
+There's a gap between the buy and sell price, and the liquidity isn't as deep as the native US market.
+On thinly traded tickers or quiet sessions the spread can be more noticeable; it doesn't always show up as a "fee," but it's a real cost to you.
+(See the fees piece for the actual platform-fee and spread structure.)

 Don't treat a "discount" as a "sure win"